 The exclusion approach also entails complexities that are often not considered.
-Does one exclude an entire business type or industry or just the worst firms?
-Statman (2000) has pointed out that divestment in order to withhold capital does not necessarily result in the desired change unless there are insufficient numbers of other investors willing to provide the capital.
-That is, he points out that it only works if the capital supply function is less than perfectly elastic, which is probably not the case.
-Davies and Van Wesep (2018) show theoretically that even a large divestment campaign would not affect the compensation of the firms' management sufficiently to provide incentives to respond to the campaign.
+Does the investor exclude an entire business type or industry, or just the worst firms?
+Statman (2000) has pointed out that divestment to withhold capital does not necessarily result in the desired change unless there are insufficient numbers of other investors willing to provide the capital.
+That is, he points out, it only works if the capital supply function is less than perfectly elastic, which is probably not the case.
+He further argues that the effects of the divestment actions are more likely to result in change if they serve as banners for subsequent political actions.
+Consistent with the lack of financial effect on the firm, Teoh, Welch, and Wazzan (1999) conducted an empirical analysis of the South African divestment movement and concluded that there were no direct effects on firms' share prices or cost of capital.
+Further, Davies and Van Wesep (2018) show theoretically that even a large divestment campaign would not affect the compensation of a firm's management sufficiently to provide incentives to respond to the campaign.
 They argue that social pressures would be more likely to result in the desired change in corporate behavior.

-Beyond the exclusion approach, some investors advocate for short-selling the problematic ESG firms.
-The advocates of this approach provide several rationales.
-First, shorting the problematic firms has the potential to increase returns, while just excluding the stocks does not.
-Second, shorting not only deprives the firm of the investor's direct capital, but it also has the potential to put more pressure on the firm to change its behavior.
-In particular, if the short-selling is substantial (for example, from many investors), then that can result in an increase in the firm's cost of capital.
-And related to Statman's elasticity argument mentioned above, the short selling would be more likely to be successful.
+Beyond the exclusion approach, some investors advocate for short selling the problematic ESG firms.3 The advocates of this approach provide several rationales.
+First, shorting the problematic firms could increase returns, while just excluding the stocks would not.
+Second, shorting not only deprives the firm of the investor's direct capital, but it can also put more pressure on the firm to change its behavior.
+In particular, if the short selling is substantial (for example, from many investors), then it can increase the firm's cost of capital.
+And related to Statman's elasticity argument mentioned above, the short selling would be more likely to succeed with a sufficient number of investors.

-Third, shorting low ESG firms is a way to hedge against ESG risks.
-For example, Engle, Giglio, Kelly, Lee, and Stroebel (2020) provide evidence on shorting stocks in order to hedge portfolios against negative climate change news.
+Third, shorting low-ESG firms is a way to hedge against ESG risks.
+For example, Engle, Giglio, Kelly, Lee, and Stroebel (2020) provide evidence on the effectiveness of shorting stocks to hedge portfolios against negative climate change news..
 The authors find that the shorting approach provided a better hedge than did investing in renewable energy portfolios.
-Finally, short-selling can help a portfolio's ESG footprint.
-For example, in pursuit of a net zero strategy, the short position on a firm with high carbon emissions could help offset long positions and would be an alternative to purchasing carbon offsets in the pursuit of a net zero strategy (Palazzolo, Pomorski, and Zhao, 2020; Asness, 2021).
+Finally, short selling can help a portfolio's ESG footprint.
+For example, in pursuit of a net zero strategy, the short position on a firm with high carbon emissions could help offset long positions and would be an alternative to purchasing carbon offsets in the pursuit of a net zero strategy (Palazzolo, Pomorski, and Zhao 2020; Asness 2021).

 Arguments also have been made against the short-selling approach as an ESG strategy.
-There are those who question the relation between short-selling and a firm's cost of capital (Mahmood, et al., 2022).
-Moreover, the short-selling approach implies a removal of the ability to engage with the firm.
-For example, short selling can be equated to divestment in that it leaves out the role of the long-term investor with strong engagement with firm management to change their policies.
+Some question the relation between short selling and a firm's cost of capital (Mahmood et al. 2022).
+Moreover, short selling implies a removal of the ability to engage with the firm.
+For example, short selling can be similar to divestment in that it leaves out the role of the longterm investor who engages with firm management to change their policies.
 There is also the question of whether short selling helps in the net zero calculation.
-For example, the Sustainable Finance Disclosure Regulation (SFDR), which is supposed to provide guidance against so-called greenwashing by investment managers selling in European markets, has not yet ruled on how shorting a low ESG firm should be treated in the required portfolio ESG disclosure framework.
-In particular, no guidelines exist regarding whether long positions can be offset by short positions in the disclosure.
+For example, the Sustainable Finance Disclosure Regulation (SFDR), which is supposed to provide guidance that will help prevent so-called greenwashing by investment managers selling in European markets, does not yet include guidance for how shorting a low-ESG firm should be treated in the required portfolio ESG-disclosure framework.
+In particular, no guidelines exist regarding whether short positions can offset long positions in the disclosure.